helvete/request/README.md

 * Additional HTTP methods
 * HTTP Response codes differentiated by colours
 * Optional payload trimming(JSON)
-* Allow request string to be provided via STDIN
 * Make possible to define hostname and partial URI independent - ie. to test the same feature at various hosts
 * Ability to supply some headers from commandline (auth, user-agent, ...)
 * Add new script that would offer chain calls to various endpoints